 Supporting entrepreneurs who survive the startup stage, then sharing those stories of next-stage success makes starting a business a more-compelling and more-accessible proposition.
 These examples of success can encourage entrepreneurship beyond the categories of the high-tech startups and the typical entrepreneurship profile that command equity investors’ attention.
 This is how RBF lives up to its true calling.

-John Hamilton leads Vested for Growth, the RBF (aka royalty) focused arm of the New Hampshire Community Loan Fund.
-For the past 20 years, VFG has been a pioneer in the use of revenue-based funding for community economic development.
+Vested for Growth, the RBF (aka royalty) focused arm of the New Hampshire Community Loan Fund, has pioneered the use of revenue-based funding for community economic development.